Feminization of poverty: Islam

 In a 2004 report by the Norwegian Institute for Urban and Regional Research, Muslim women were found more likely to work part-time jobs than Muslim men because of their religion's emphasis on the role of women as caregivers and housekeepers.
 The study found that these women are more likely to be financially dependent than men because they choose to participate less in the labor market.
 Muslim women who choose to wear traditional female Muslim accessories such as henna and hijabs may have a more difficult time finding employment than those who do not wear such clothing.
 On the local level, a woman was fired from a Jiffy Lube for refusing to remove her hijab at work because it violated the company's "no hat" rule.
 In the 2008 case Webb versus Philadelphia, the court ruled that an officer wearing her hijab with her uniform, was in violation of the states' standard of neutrality.
 Because of the violation of this standard, she was not allowed to legally wear the hijab while on duty.

-Traditional Judaism
+Judaism

 Under traditional Halachic law, Jewish women are also considered to be household caregivers rather than breadwinners.
 Within the Jewish text, the Mishnah, it states "she should fill for him his cup, make ready his bed and wash his face, hands and feet," when describing the role of women under Jewish law.